By T.K. Chakraborty, Former President & Founder-Member of Bangiya Samithi, Mysore

-Durga Puja will be celebrated at Shivamma P.V.
-Mahadevappa Choultry on KRS Road in city from Oct.
-15 to Oct.19.
+Durga Puja will be celebrated at Smt.
+Leela Channaiah Kalyana Mantap, Valmiki Road in city from Oct.
+4 to Oct.8.
 The programmes comprise puja, anjali, arathi and prasad distribution.
 Evenings are earmarked for cultural events showcasing the culture and tradition of Bengal.

 The festival of Durga Puja commemorates the victory of Goddess Durga over the Demon Mahishasura and celebrates Her annual visit to terrestrial home.
 The central image of Mother Goddess is in iconographic conformity to her description in Devi Mahime, popular as Chandipat which is recited during the puja.

 Flanked by Goddesses Lakshmi, Saraswathi and Ganesha, Kartikeye, the 10-armed embodiment of Shakti has a weapon in each hand with Lion as mount (Singhavahini) and the spear thrust into the chest of demon in human form, half-emerged from the carcass of slain buffalo.